r-lib/styler/CONTRIBUTING.md

 the following strategies:

-* Use full-text search to see where functions are defined or called and how different parts of styler depend on it.
+* Use full-text search to see where functions are defined or called and how different parts of {styler} depend on it.
 * Use `$git blame` to see where changes were introduced.
 Look at the commit message, check changes that were made to the code in the same commit.
 If you are using the GUI of GitHub, you can easily obtain more contextual information